(Personal Capital is now Empower)

 - Costs up to $119.88 per year, with no free version available

-Personal Capital is ideal for users who want access to free investment analysis and planning tools.
+Empower is ideal for users who want access to free investment analysis and planning tools.
 With a built-in fee analyzer and retirement planner, you can quickly get up to speed on your progress toward retirement, and cut out unnecessary fees from your portfolio.
-The budgeting tools aren’t great, but if you simply want to track your spending in various categories, Personal Capital will do that automatically.
+The budgeting tools aren’t great, but if you simply want to track your spending in various categories, Empower will do that automatically.

 Who Should Choose Quicken?